• Skip to primary navigation

 Instructions

-• In a separate bowl, add mayonnaise (or greek yogurt), vinegar, dijon mustard, salt, pepper, paprika, and garlic powder.
+• In a large bowl, add mayonnaise, vinegar, dijon mustard, salt, pepper, paprika, and garlic powder.
 Whisk until combined.
-Pour dressing over prepared vegetables and toss to coat.

-• Serve immediately, or store in a tightly sealed container in the refrigerator until ready to serve.
-If salad has been sitting for several hours, give a quick toss before serving - some of the dressing will settle in the bottom of the bowl.
+• Chill until ready to serve.
+Give your salad a toss just before serving in case any of the dressing has settled at the bottom of the bowl.

 Equipment Recommendations